Basic Tuning Approach

 We suggest starting with the basic 1.5" PVC pipe lengths listed in the below in this section.

-1. You want most, if not all of the water to be flowing down the primary drain when the gate valve is 100% open (Unless you have a High Flow System).
+You want most, if not all of the water to be flowing down the primary drain (shortest pipe) when the gate valve is 100% open (Unless you have a High Flow System).

-2. Start closing the gate valve slowly, about 1/2 turn and wait about 30 secs to 1 minute.
-Then continue to adjust the gate valve until water just starts to barely flow into the secondary drain.
+Start closing the gate valve slowly, about 1/4 turn and wait about 30 secs to 1 minute.
+Then continue to adjust the gate valve 1/4 turn until water just starts to barely flow into the secondary drain.

-1. Ultra Low Flow - Once water barely flows into the secondary drain pipe, Stop and wait.
+Ultra Low Flow - Once water barely flows into the secondary drain pipe, Stop and wait.
 It takes a little bit for your system to balance.
-Back it off with very slow turns until the water level is exaclty even with the secondary drain.
+Back it off with very slow turns until the water level is exactly even with the secondary drain.

-4. Wait.
+Wait.
 After getting it to the quietest setting, wait.
 The water does take time to balance and purge air.
 You may hear popping and bubbles.
 This is normal for initial setups.
-Allow it to sit before changing any internal pipe configrations.
+Allow it to sit before changing any internal pipe configurations.

 After tuning, In newly setup aquariums, you may still hear slight trickle noises inside the pipes or front overflow box.
 This is normal.
 As the aquarium builds up bacterial slime with the biological cycle, it will coat the inside of the pipes and your aquarium.
 This bio slime will help reduce any final noises you may hear.